Meaning of Accounting Information

 - What are the Limitations of Accounting Information?

 Going Concern Basis

-In case we do not follow the going concern principle, assets valuation will happen at their current market value, assuming that the company can close operations anytime.
+If we do not follow the going concern principle, assets valuation will happen at its current market value, assuming that the company can close operations anytime.
 And that may not reflect the actual value of the assets.

 Accrual Basis of Accounting

 Accounting reports should is prepared using the accrual basis of accounting, wherein revenue is deemed to be earned when the transaction takes place.
 And this is irrespective of the fact of whether and when physical cash or money is exchanged or not.
 Similarly, expenditure recognition happens when the company receives the goods or services.
 In other words, whenever the expense becomes due, it gets recorded irrespective of when the actual payment takes place.

 The idea of accounting is to correctly record all the financial transactions and ultimate determination of the income or profit and loss from the operations.
 Hence, it is necessary and preferable to account for all revenue and expenses pertaining to the same accounting period or pertaining to the income or costs recorded.
 If revenue has been recognized and recorded, then it becomes necessary that all the expenses for the period and cost of goods sold related to revenue are also recorded.
 (Read more about Matching Principle)

 Assumption of Reliability

 Accounting information should be reliable and verifiable.
 It would make it possible to authenticate the information and record and an independent audit thereof.
 It should be complete and should lead to a true and fair view of the financial standing and data of the company.